kritgrover/conuhacks/README.md

 ## The Approach
 After brainstorming and blackboarding our initial concept and project idea, we decided how to implement it by weighing our various design options; (1) website or app, (2) back-end, front-end, or full-stack, and (3) desired languages, frameworks, and libraries.
 We determined that a front-end website written in HTML, CSS, and Javascript that can generate passwords through particular specs such as length and types of accepted characters (ie. numbers, special characters, and letters), as well as evaluating passwords given by the user, would a useful and simple tool for ensuring strong password use.

 Dividing tasks amongst teammates, we were able to separate the website into parts using the Github repository; such as UI/UX designs, documentation, and programming the core password generation and analyzation processes in Javascript.
+After the website's main features were implemented and tested, the website's UI/UX were refined in order to maximize user experience.

 </br>